Careers360 Logo

 Answer:

-Sludge is the solid waste which has settled at the bottom of settling tanks during the process of wastewater treatment.
+Sludge is the solid waste that has settled at the bottom of settling tanks during the process of wastewater treatment.

 It is treated by decomposition by anaerobic bacteria.
 This activated sludge further can be used as manure.